codurance/site/src/_posts/2018-11-17-the-functional-style-part-7.md

 {% endraw  %}
 ```

 It is totally imperative and it mutates its internal state shamelessly.
-Now we _could_ try to rewrite it into a more functional style:
+If we tried to rewrite it into a more functional style it might look something like this:

 ```java
 {% raw  %}